 NB.
 In order to get a BI Internship approved as part of the degree, you need to apply according to BI’s procedures and submit a valid Learning Contract prior to starting your internship and in due time before the deadline.

 The student shall demonstrate the following competencies after the internship:

 - Knowledge of key practical dilemmas of the everyday work in the company

 - Knowledge of the problems involving knowledge of law or economics or finance in the companyformal management systems in the company

-- Knowledge of the workday challenges towards solving problems related to one or more of the main topics in your master's degree.
+- Knowledge of the workday challenges towards solving problems related to one or more of the main topics in the master's degree.

 - Ability to define and execute tasks under conditions of uncertainty and change.

 - Ability to support suggestions for practical solutions with academically sound analysis.